-One of the main issues with modern smartphones is the extremely short life-span of those devices, which, unlike other kinds of computers, makes even high-end ones painfully slow within some years.
+One of the main issues with modern smartphones is the extremely short lifespan of this category of devices, which makes even high-end ones painfully slow within years.
 In fact, studies have shown that it takes the average European, American or Asian user less than two years to dump their old smartphone and buy a newer, more powerful (yet arguably very similar feature-wise) model.

-This, however, might change in the future thanks to projects like postmarketOS, bringing potentially lightweight Linux environments to new and old (or very old) mobile devices.
+This, however, is quickly changing thanks to projects like postmarketOS, bringing potentially lightweight Linux environments to new and old (also very old) mobile devices.
 While it is still early, in most cases, to have an usable Linux "daily driver" smartphone, this page should answer some of your questions regarding how Linux on smartphones work, whether your phone is likely to boot it properly and, if it does, how to choose a Linux distribution and whether it's the case to switch now or to wait some months.

 Do not forget that most of the procedures below might void warranty or cause temporary or permanent damage.
 Any content of this page is to be performed at your own risk.